skelet0n/Ski_Form/README.md

 # Ski_Form

-Project written in MATLAB to identify location of Xs in scans of ski forms used at Mt.
+Project written in MATLAB to identify location of Xs in scans of ski condition forms used at Mt.
 Hood.
 Uses a combination of image analysis and machine learning to turn paper records into computer records.

 process_allfiles.m
 	This script loads images from scans/ and uses image processing to extract subimages.
 These are then saved to files images_scans.mat & images_stef_scans.mat.